orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 - Two zero points cross paths at endpoints, what is the interpretation
 - 2d grid expansion as an example base rewrite rule, "expand loop"
 - Geometry: 0 (dividing at the boundary) already assumes some notion of distance?
+- Boolean: Normal way of thinking about a boolean is .orbit we assume modularity of booleans
+- Numbers, Integers, base-n, fractions, floating point
+	- .add integers: single equivalence (initial from one side, terminal from other side.)

 Energy/Resources
 - The larger the integer/fraction, the larger the number of digits in a fractal, the more structure tou need to describe it ; (at least if you're not expressing it as a more simple program, but have to construct the actual number)
 - Coherence is expensive? - Takes a lot of structure
 - Names in language as a way of indexing hard-to-find things

 ---

 Process: